theupdateframework/taps/tap4.md

 # Abstract

+This is a proposal of a design to allow clients to map portions of the target namespace to particular repository roots, whether remote or locally generated.

+There are two core features that result:
-This is a proposal of a design for managing multiple repositories and for pinning trusted keys.
-This design supports mapping portions of the targets namespace to particular remote repositories.
-It also allows clients to root their trust to delegated sets of keys instead of the repository root.
-The latter is done through the creation of local stub repositories, with metadata generated to link to a remote repository, but with fixed expectations on the keys used to sign for particular roles.
+* (1) connecting to multiple repositories (i.e. pinning portions of the targets namespace to particular remote repositories)
+* (2) allowing clients to root their trust to delegated sets of keys instead of the repository root (i.e. pinning portions of the targets namespace to trusted keys).

-Fundamentally, pinning allows clients to connect to multiple distinct repositories and explicitly trust a given repository for a given target/package namespace.
-For example, if a user wishes to trust a remote repository set up at https://repository.djangoproject.com/ to serve any django packages, but trust a remote repository at https://warehouse.python.org/ for any other python packages, that is possibly through use of pinned.json.

-Through the use of local, stub repositories, we can also pin keys that we expect to sign particular metadata on a remote repository.
-An example use case for this: a client trusts Django's published public keys to sign off on Django, but the client does not trust PyPI to remain uncompromised (and possibly try to convince the client of different public keys for Django).
-To provide for this case, the client executes a command to produce a stub repository locally, with its configuration in file pinned.json, and new top-level repository metadata that prevents trust in any delegated roles that don't match the client's pinned keys.
+Both features require the addition of a pinned.json, specified below, to client metadata.
+For purpose (2), [TAP 5](tap5.md) is also required.

 Because of its similarity to normal delegations (delegations from the targets role and its delegates), the proposed pinning feature can be thought of as repository- or root-level delegation.

+## Feature (1): Repository Pinning
+Pinning allows clients to connect to multiple distinct repositories and explicitly trust a given repository for a given target/package namespace.
+For example, if a user wishes to trust a remote repository set up at https://repository.djangoproject.com/ to serve any django packages, but trust a remote repository at https://warehouse.python.org/ for any other python packages, that is possible through use of pinned.json.

+## Feature (2): Key Pinning
+Through the use of an entry in pinned.json, a local, stub root.json file, and in combination with [TAP 5](tap5.md)'s allowance for root.json to point directly to other repositories for role files, we can also pin keys that we expect to sign particular metadata on a remote repository.
+A client can root their trust of a repository lower in the hierarchy of roles, with metadata generated to link to a remote repository, but with fixed expectations on the keys used to sign for particular roles.
+An example use case for this: a client trusts Django's published public keys to sign off on Django packages, but the client does not trust PyPI to remain uncompromised (and not try to convince the client of different public keys for Django).
+To provide for this exceptional case, the client executes a command to produce a stub root.json locally, with its configuration in file pinned.json, and new top-level repository metadata that prevents trust in any delegated roles that don't match the client's pinned keys.
+(Alternatively, the Django project can distribute to users a pinned.json file or entry and an additional root.json.)

+## Feature (3): Private Metadata
 As a helpful side-effect, the proposed pinning feature also addresses the problem of [how to keep certain metadata private](#hiding).
 In the current TUF spec, there is no way to hide all information about the existence of other